Daryl is Booking Now, for his 2025-26 School Visits Tour!" Pricing Information

 If you're looking for truly inspiring Author Visits programming, with meaningful content and fun interaction between author and students at all age levels, Daryl has it all.
 His knowledge, energy, enthusiasm, imagination and talent will not disappoint!

 Daryl Cobb is an author, storyteller, musician, singer/songwriter/actor and premier school assembly performer who promotes literacy through creative arts.
-His published works include three hit children's novels, "Pirates: Monkey Troubles", "Baseball, Bullies & Angels" and the swashbuckling tale "Pirates: The Ring of Hope", as well as 14 fun picture books such as "Mr. Moon", "Bill the Bat Loves Halloween,” “Do Pirates Go to School?”
+His published works include three hit children's novels, "Pirates: Monkey Troubles", "Baseball, Bullies & Angels" and the swashbuckling tale "Pirates: The Ring of Hope", as well as 16 fun picture books such as "Mr. Moon", "Bill the Bat Loves Halloween,” “Do Pirates Go to School?”
 “Henry Hare's Floppy Socks” and “Greta's Magical Mistake.”
-Daryl's books have received many positive reviews, with Kirkus Reviews calling his latest (Baseball, Bullies & Angels), "A must read for kids and parents!"
-This book also won the prestigious gold Mom’s Choice Award, in the category of Young Adult Books.
+Daryl's books have received many positive reviews, with Kirkus Reviews calling his latest (BOO!
+Are You Afraid of the Dark?)
+A heartwarming story to help children overcome their bedtime fears." and (Baseball, Bullies & Angels), "A must read for kids and parents!"
+This book also won the gold Mom’s Choice Award, in the category of Young Adult Books.
 Most of his written work is specifically for children, some of which was originally created for his own two children as bedtime stories.
-Daryl is a member of the Society of Children's Book Writers and Illustrators (SCBWI) and his Author Visits and programs have been rated "Excellent" by BOCES of NY Arts in Education.
+Daryl is a member of the Society of Children's Book Writers and Illustrators (SCBWI), and the Nashville Songwriter Association.
+Daryl's in school author visits and programs have been rated "Excellent" by BOCES of NY Arts in Education.

 Daryl’s writing began in college as a Theatre Arts major at Virginia Commonwealth University.
 He found a freshman writing class inspiring and combined with his love for music and the guitar, he discovered a passion for songwriting.
 This talent would motivate him for years to come and the rhythm he created with his music also found its way into the bedtime stories he later created for his children.
 The story “Boy on the Hill,” about a boy who turns the clouds into animals, was his first bedtime story and was inspired by his son and an infatuation with the shapes of clouds.
 Through the years his son and daughter have inspired so much of his work, including “Daniel Dinosaur” and “Daddy Did I Ever Say?
 I Love You, Love You, Every Day.”
 Music has always been Daryl’s main passion through the years.
 He is a member of the Nashville's Song Writer's Association and has been writing music for more than 35 years.
 Daryl spends a lot of his time these days doing author visits for schools, promoting literacy with his interactive educational assemblies “A Writer's Journey.”
 His performance programs teach children about writing and creative processes and allow Daryl to do what he feels is most important -- inspire children to read and write.
 His Author Visits program “Music & Storytime” covers grades K-2.